AdamSobieski/Foundation/Notes/Graph-based Selectors.md

 ## Repetition

-`repeat(min, max, pattern)` could be a shorthand notation for describing a disjunction between a path repeated a number of times.
+`repeat(min, max, pattern)` can be a shorthand notation for describing a disjunction between a path repeated a number of times.

 ```css
 node([attr="value"]) > repeat(0, 9, edge(.key-press) > node(*)) > edge(.key-press) > ?node(*)